 In addition to the classic room layout, they are also used in a variety of cabinets, whether in the kitchen, bathroom or bedroom - when planning a move, consider using this type of door to save even more space.

 Know now the main materials used in sliding doors:

 Wood and MDF are the favorite materials on the sliding doors and fit in virtually every environment, whether for the bathroom, bedroom, living room or kitchen.
-It is only not recommended for the external area, since the humidity can spoil the material.
+It is not recommended for outdoor use only, since moisture can ruin the material.

 In addition to the different finishes and textures that suit different needs, your touch is comfortable in the hands.